dinosaurfiles-zz/ToDoodle/readme.md

 # ToDoodle: A Simple To Do List
-A to do list that employs the Repository Pattern using Laravel
+A to do list that employs the Repository Pattern in Laravel

 <img src="READMEassets/todo.png">